|The Devil’s Advocate™|

 Within nine months every bastard in the firm had one and no face-to-face meeting could last longer than seven minutes before losing every participant to the little screen.
-They were called “crackberries” for a good reason.
+They were called “crackberries” for a reason.
 Likewise email, the internet, delta-view and working from home.
 They went down the eagley gullet without touching the sides.
-No-one needed to take anyone on a change journey.
-The eaglery saw it, got it, and adopted it immediately.
+No-one needed to take anyone on a “change journey”.
+The eaglery saw it, got it and adopted it immediately.

 You could argue the BlackBerry single-handedly did away with “close of business” as any kind of barrier to commerce.
 Suddenly, everyone was reachable, 24/7 wherever they were and whatever they were doing.
 This new capability: the ability to respond instantly, from wherever, promised to put the deal execution into hyperdrive.

-But it didn’t seem to make deals any more frequent; only make the level of senseless interaction between the deal teams greater?
+But it didn’t seem to make deals any more frequent.
+It only made the level of senseless interaction between the deal teams greater.
 The volume of email traffic no doubt spiked, but it by way of increased noise: the signal — the volume of deals, and the substantive issues in them was unaffected.

 In the same way that the extraordinary expansion of a system once designed to defend against nuclear strike is now largely devoted to sharing memes, hot takes on Twitter and non-fungible tokens, so will much of legaltech find us, proverbially, looking up rude words.